-$400.00 per tournament.
-A one-time 2021 Southern Redfish Cup Membership Fee of $30.00 per angler is due prior to the first tournament you participate in for the 2021 season.
-Entry fee is nonrefundable at the conclusion of the Captain’s meeting.
-The Southern Redfish Cup is solely owned and operated by Southern Redfish Cup LLC.
+Tournament entry is $400.00 per tournament.
+A one-time 2023 Southern Redfish Cup Membership Fee of $40.00 per angler is due prior to the first tournament you participate in for the 2023 season.
+Membership and tournament entry fees are nonrefundable.

 REGISTRATION AND CAPTAIN’S MEETING

-Registration and Captain’s Meeting is the Friday evening before the tournament day.
-Registration is from 5:30pm to 7:00pm.
-Captain’s Meeting will start at 7:00pm sharp.
+Captain’s Meetings will be held on Friday evening before each tournament.
+It is best to pre-register for tournaments, however, registration will be open at the beginning of the Captain's Meeting from 5:30pm to 7:00pm.
+The Captain’s Meeting will start at 7:00pm sharp.
 Please check in by 6:30pm so we can start the announcements and rules promptly at 7:00pm.
 All teams are expected to attend the Captain’s Meeting, and sign-in at the designated time and location.
 If a team is unable to attend the Captain's Meeting due to valid emergency reasons, they may designate an alternate to draw their number and attend in their place.
-In addition, they must contact the Tournament Director - Brad White (828) 234-8244 prior to the start of competition.
-A designated alternate may not represent more than two teams at a Captain’s Meeting.
+In addition, they must contact the Tournament Director - Will Jackson 404-313-1452 prior to the start of competition.
+A designated alternate may not represent more than one team at a Captain’s Meeting.
 Teams agree that it is their own responsibility to find out what was discussed at the Captain’s Meeting.

 The events will be fished consistent with and enforced pursuant to the laws of the state.
 All contestants are expected to obey all applicable federal, state and local regulations and laws.
 Violation of such rules may result in your disqualification from the tournament.
 Repeated or flagrant violations will result in said contestants being banned from future participation in Southern Redfish Cup Events.